 Educators should create an environment of acceptance and understanding in the classroom, and encourage peers to accept the student with speech impairment.
 Practice and maintain easy and effective communication skills by modeling good listening skills and by facilitating participation of all students in classroom discussions and activities.
 If a student requires a sign language interpreter or the use of augmentative communication, provide adequate space and time to accommodate these forms of communication.

-Some students with severe speech impairments will have deficits with the analytical skills required to read and write.
+Some students with severe communication disorders will have deficits with the analytical skills required to read and write.
 Individual instruction may be necessary to remediate these deficits, but should be provided discreetly to avoid embarrassment and possible resistance.
 Teachers should constantly model the correct production of sound.
 Maintain eye contact with the student, then tell her to watch the movements of your mouth when providing direct instruction.
 Ask her to copy these movements when she produces the sounds.

 When introducing new vocabulary, help a student with speech impairment practice difficult words.
 Dividing words into syllables and pronouncing each syllable will improve speech, reading and writing.
 Using many different listening activities will also aid the student in comprehending and determining her own production of sounds.
 Ask her if she hears the individual sounds in words by having her answer “yes” or “no.”